vitessio/website/content/en/docs/user-guides/operating-vitess/backup-and-restore/creating-a-backup.md

 ## Bootstrapping a new tablet

 Bootstrapping a new tablet is almost identical to restoring an existing tablet.
-The only thing you need to be cautious about is that the tablet specifies its keyspace, shard and tablet type when it registers itself at the topology.
+The only thing you need to be cautious about is that the tablet specifies its keyspace, shard and tablet type when it registers itself in the topology.
 Specifically, make sure that the following additional vttablet parameters are set:

 ``` sh
     -init_keyspace <keyspace>